ccnycs/csc212/README.md

 * Emailed questions and questions not in that format may be ignored.

 ### Attendence ###
+* Missing any exam (unexcused absences) will result in an F for the course.
-* Missing the midterm or final (unexcused absences) will result in an F for the course.
+* Missing the final project presentation will result in an F for the course.
 * Send an email at least two weeks in advance about excused absences or exam conflicts.
-* Provide documentation for any unexpected absence.

 ### Accessibility ###
 * Have the accessibility center provide documentation for any accommodations ASAP